landcaster/swc-tutorial/_episodes/02-editing_files.md

 ## Editing files
-For any lesson, you will need to at a minimum provide a correct title (_config.yml) and add and edit episodes with possibly figures.
+For any lesson, you will need to provide a correct title (_config.yml) and add and edit episodes with figures.

 > ## Directory layout
 > In case you forget what files and directories do what, you can refer back to